arjunk04/climate_rundown/_posts/2021-09-06-the-situation-today.md

 Now that we have a better sense of carbon emissions today, we can start to think about why emissions are so high and how we can reduce them.

+# Summary
+Make no mistake, the situation today *is* dire.
+However, it's far from hopeless.
+Nothing is set in stone yet, but our time may run out soon.

+Thinking about the situation today and how much time we have left is really stressful, but we have to understand the situation today so that we can understand how we go forward from here.
+We'll be going into this more in future articles, but if there's one thing you should take away from this article, it's that we still have time to fix the situation today.

 <hr />

 # Sources
 All of the graphs from this article were found from Our World in Data's Article